Derrc/image-caption-generation/README.md

 # Image Caption Generator
 - Implementation of CNN-LSTM with Soft Attention using Encoder/Decoder architecture
-- Uses ResNet-34 as the CNN Encoder, LSTM with Attention Netowrk as Decoder
+- Uses ResNet-34 as the CNN Encoder, LSTM with Attention Network as Decoder
 - Hosted locally using Flask/Python/Pytorch for the backend and React/Typescript for the frontend
 - Small project that I plan to build upon in the future